1840s Carrollton Inn

 Though the remaining buildings were demolished by the City Life Museums for public safety, the architects chose to construct buildings close to the originals in exterior appearance.
 The new addition adjacent to the Carroll Mansion closely resembled an early 1900 photograph and housed the Center for Urban Archaeology.
 The three buildings on Albemarle damaged by fire and demolished were rebuilt and housed the “Courtyard Gallery” and the museum offices.

-In 1996 the Fava building, on the north side of the courtyard, was opened as the Morton K. Blaustein City Life Exhibition Center.
+In 1996, the Fava building, on the north side of the courtyard, was opened as the Morton K. Blaustein City Life Exhibition Center.
 Four floors of exhibits and galleries illustrated Baltimore's distinct history and culture over three centuries.
 Its signature feature was the reuse of the cast iron façade of the 1869 G. Fava Fruit Company.
-Over 100 cast iron buildings existed in Baltimore before the Fire of 1904.
+Over 100 cast-iron buildings existed in Baltimore before the Fire of 1904.
 Today, less than 12 remain.
-The Fava façade, Baltimore's largest, stood until 1976 when it was condemned to make way for the Convention Center.
+The Fava façade, Baltimore's largest, stood until 1976, when it was condemned to make way for the Convention Center.
 Its reuse in the Blaustein City Life Exhibition Center won numerous awards.

-The buildings were retained as city property until 2003 when the space was bought by the Pomykala family, who combined the row homes into the 1840s Carrollton Inn and created the 1840s Plaza.
+The buildings were retained as city property until 2003, when the space was bought by the Pomykala family, who combined the row homes into the 1840s Carrollton Inn and created the 1840s Plaza.
 The Pomykala Family turned the Fava Building's top floor into an event space with panoramic views of Baltimore and called it The Ballroom.
 They rented the three first floors to a local restaurateur, who opened Gardel's Restaurant and Supper Club.
 Gardel's was noted for Latin dancing and night life in the after hours.
 Its closure allowed the Pomykala family to remodel their three other levels within the Fava Building into distinct event spaces.
-Thus, the 1840s Plaza was born!
 Since that time, the 1840s Plaza has been the scene of numerous weddings, parties and conferences.

 The gated courtyard gardens on the lower level create a promenade between the Fava Building and the Carroll Mansion.
 Designed to give a hint of the past, they include boxwood, flowers of the Carroll period, and a herb garden.
 Underneath the brick, where Charles Carroll of Carrollton's stable was sited, is a hypocaust.
 This, perhaps, was used to keep the water warm for the horses in the cold winters.
 The upper courtyard with its tall flowering trees and boxwood is enclosed by the 1840s Carrollton Inn.

 In 2001, all of these buildings were added to the Baltimore City Landmark list as an expansion of the Carroll Mansion Landmark designation.